Frequently Asked Questions

-Because of that, the customer gets really tough to handle and the developers are not left to do their work in his best interest.
+Because of that, the customer gets really tough to handle and the developers are not left to do their work in the customer's best interest.

-We found out that everyone is much happier with the estimation of the feature sets because the client is ultimately more interested in the definite price, quality of the work and the deadline.
-And, on the other hand, we can make promises and fulfill them without being disturbed.
+We've found out that everyone is much happier with the estimation of the feature sets because the client is ultimately more interested in the definite price, quality of the work and the deadline.
+And, on the other hand, we can make promises and keep them without being disturbed.
 Win-win.

-When you come with the request for proposal (scope request) we split it into feature sets.
+When you come with a request for a proposal (scope request) we split it into feature sets.
 We estimate and charge for each feature set (also called iteration), separately, before it is developed.
-You get a ballpark estimation of the whole project but it cannot be precise since a lot of things often change along the way.
+You get a ballpark estimation of the whole project but it cannot be precise since manythings often change along the way.

 On the other hand, estimations for the feature sets are very precise and guaranteed, the customer gets a specific end date and price.
 We guarantee it in the following manner - if we don't deliver it on time and as specified, the customer gets 50% off the price.
 If we don't deliver twice in a row, the customer gets the whole feature set for free.
 A single iteration lasts from one to two weeks.

-The price depends on many factors like the number of the developers, their seniority, whether there is extra work for the designer, data scientist, digital marketer etc. Manual tester and product manager are included in the price and their engagement is mandatory because it secures higher delivery quality.
+The price depends on many factors like the number of the developers, their seniority, whether there is extra work for the designer, data scientist, digital marketer etc. The manual tester and product manager are included in the price and their engagement is mandatory because it secures higher delivery quality.

 Keep in mind - no extra charges or hidden costs.
 We set the price, we deliver.